zhong12350/zhong12350.github.io/contents/awards.md

 - Third-Class Principal's Scholarship of the Affiliated High School of Northeast Normal University (NENU),2019.

-- The Third-Generation Inheritor of the Wang-style Clapper Talk, a National Intangible Cultural Heritage (ICH)
+- The Third-Generation Inheritor of the Wang-style Clapper Talk, a National Intangible Cultural Heritage (ICH).